plain-solutions-gmbh/kirby-form-blocks/README.md

 ```
 Default: `no-reply@[the root url of your website]`

-> If the domain is differ form the websites domain [check the DMARC](https://de.wikipedia.org/wiki/DMARC) to ensure that the emails will not rejected.
+> If the domain is differ from the website domain [check the DMARC](https://de.wikipedia.org/wiki/DMARC) to ensure that the emails will not rejected.

-> You probably get an SMTP-Error on localhost environment.
+> You probably get an SMTP-Error on localhost environments.
 Test the email function on a server!

 ### Placeholders

 In addition to the incoming form data, extra placeholders can be defined.
-(Which can be used with `{{}}`)For example, to determine the IP address of the sender:
+(Which can be used with `{{}}` in your messages)
+For example, to determine the IP address of the sender:

 ```php
 'microman.formblock' => [